AnthonyW2/Nomic/README.md

 This is the website for a series of Nomic games which goes by the name "Blue Sheep Nomic", or "BS Nomic" for short.

-We are currently waiting for Season 4 to begin, expected in early December.
+We are currently waiting for Season 4 to begin.

 ## Past Seasons